elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

         && !q.Term("name", "Elastica")
     )

-This will query for all the php clients except `Elastica`
+This will query for all the php clients except `Elastica`.

-You can mix and match this to any complexity until it satisfies your query requirements.
+You can mix and match this to any level of complexity until it satisfies your query requirements.

     .Query(q=>q
         (q.Term("language", "php")
             && !q.Term("name", "Elastica")
         )
         ||
-        q.Term("name", "Nest")
+        q.Term("name", "NEST")
     )

-will query all php clients except elastica or where the name equals Nest.
+Will query all php clients except 'Elastica` or where the name equals `NEST`.

 #### Clean output support
 Normally writing three boolean must clauses looks like this (psuedo code)